Supports and Resources

 All students at all campus locations are welcome to access support from our professional and registered counsellors.
 Red River College Polytechnic counsellors can help you work through personal struggles, develop skills to manage better, and improve your wellbeing.

-BEACON is customized digital therapy, guided by a mental health professional.
-Using Cognitive Behavioural Therapy, BEACON can empower you to deal with life’s challenges.
+MindBeacon is customized digital therapy, guided by a mental health professional.
+Using Cognitive Behavioural Therapy, MindBeacon can empower you to deal with life’s challenges.
 With guidance from a registered therapist, you’ll develop strong coping skills and techniques.
-Now available for free for Red River College Polytechnic students, BEACON can help with mood, anxiety, attention, and insomnia.
+Now available for free for Red River College Polytechnic students, MindBeacon can help with mood, anxiety, attention, and insomnia.

 Visit any of the following around campus and get started today: